macmuzyka/PixelSolution/README.md

 Pixel recruitment task.
-Unfortunately I wasn't able to meet second part of the task requirements of displaying the results of a query either due to bad mapping to non-entity-projection object or not correct sql query itself.
+Unfortunately I wasn't able to meet second part of the task requirements of displaying the results of a query.
+Cannot determine how to get the results of a native query to be transferred (result table from multiple joined columns) to be exposed to the world.
-Data from csv files is kept in database given in application properties url path in project file